EchoLynx-s/ccna-data-link-layer-cheat-sheet-2025/README.md

 ### 6.0.1 Why should I take this module?

+Welcome to **Data Link Layer**!

-Every network has **physical media** and devices attached to it.
+- Every network has **physical components** and **media** connecting them.
-Bits don’t magically flow across copper, fiber, or wireless – they need rules
-about:

-- How data is packaged for a specific medium.
-- How devices decide **who can talk and when**.
-- How errors are detected and bad data is discarded.
+- Different types of media need **different information** about the data to accept it and move it across the network.

+Think of it like this:

+- A well-hit golf ball moves quickly through the air.
+- The **same ball** moves more slowly through water unless you hit it much harder.
+- The environment (air vs water) changes how the ball behaves.

+Exactly the same for data: as it moves across different media, it needs help.
-The data link layer exists exactly for this: it gives data the “push” it needs to cross each link reliably, regardless of what the medium is.
+The data link layer provides that help – and the way it works depends on the medium and the network technology in use.

+This module explains those differences and how the data link layer supports communication across networks.

 ### 6.0.2 What will I learn to do in this module?

-After this module I should be able to:

-- Describe the **job of Layer 2** in the OSI model.
+From the module objectives table:

-- Explain the roles of the **LLC and MAC sublayers**.
+- **Purpose of the Data Link Layer**
-- Compare common **LAN and WAN topologies**.
-- Explain **half vs full duplex** and basic access control methods.
+  Describe the **purpose and function** of the data link layer in preparing communication for transmission on specific media.

+- **Topologies**
+  Compare the characteristics of **media access control methods** on WAN and LAN topologies.

+- **Data Link Frame**
-- Describe **frame structure** and the purpose of key fields.
+  Describe the **characteristics and functions** of the data link frame.
-- Recognize major **standards organizations** that define data link protocols.

 ---